 A Final Thought About Judgement

 Do you like analogies?
 Try reading It’s Not the Machine That Makes Us Clean.
 It’s an article that compares a dishwasher to aspects of the Christian life.
 Or, try Born Again: All About That Butterfly Life.
-An article about being born again using the analogy of metamorphosis of caterpillar to butterfly.
+An article about being born again uses the analogy of the metamorphosis of a caterpillar to a butterfly.
 Or, Check out my YouTube Channel where I will read all my posts to you while you do something else.